On the homogenization of partial integro-differential-algebraic equations: Applications

 is such that either $M_{22}(0)$ or $M_{22}'(0)$ is strictly positive.
 Thus, $M$ is a $(c)$-material law for some $c>0$.

-Considering a sequence $(M_n)_n$ of such material laws with the boundedness and uniform positive definitess assumptions from Corollary \ref{Co: Askew}, one may derive a homogenization result for these equations.
+Considering a sequence $(M_n)_n$ of such material laws with the boundedness and uniform positive definiteness assumptions from Corollary \ref{Co: Askew}, one may derive a homogenization result for these equations.
 We will not do this explicitly here.
 However, in order to satisfy the range condition, one has to assume that all entries of the material law sequence satisfy either condition \eqref{tpe1} or \eqref{tpe2}.
 To deduce that $A$ has the $(NC)$-property, we have to impose suitable geometric requirements on $\Omega$ as in the previous example.

-We refer the intertested reader to more examples of first order formulations of standard evolutionary equations in mathematical physics to \cite{PicPhy,Picard}.
-With these formulations it is then straightforward to see when and how our homogenization result applies.
+We refer the interested reader to more examples of first order formulations of standard evolutionary equations in mathematical physics to \cite{PicPhy,Picard}.
+With these formulations it is then rather straightforward to see when and how our homogenization result applies.